-Most first-time DSLR camera buyers ask around a lot and do a lot of research before making their first (or second) camera purchase.
+Most first-time camera buyers ask around a lot and do a lot of research before making their first (or second) camera purchase.
 They’re justified in their concern.
 They should not end up buying something that is a bad choice.

 There Aren’t Any More ‘BAD’ Cameras

 There are good imaging sensors everywhere!
-On phones, on micro four-thirds cameras, on APS-C & Full-Frame DSLR and Mirrorless cameras.
+On phones, on Micro 4/3 cameras, on APS-C & Full-Frame DSLR, and Mirrorless cameras.

 - Decide how much money you want to spend on your camera gear at this point in time.